yousty/pg_eventstore/docs/configuration.md

 Taking this into account you may want to increase `connection_pool_size` up to the number of your application's threads( or subscriptions).

-### Usage of external connection pooler

-`pg_eventstore` does not use any session-specific features of PostgreSQL.
-You can use any PostgreSQL connection pooler you like, such as [PgBouncer](https://www.pgbouncer.org/) for example.